Magnetics 2018 Conference Program | Magnetics Conference 2017-9-8

 Dr. John Ormerod, Senior Technology Advisor, Magnet Applications, Inc.

-DavidPNew Permanent Magnet Materials from the Critical Materials Institute
+New Permanent Magnet Materials from the Critical Materials Institute

 Strong permanent magnets are an important component of many energy technologies, such as electric and hybrid electric vehicles.
 Despite this, finding permanent magnets to surpass or supplement the Nd2Fe14B magnet discovered in 1984 remains a challenge.
 This presentation will discuss several recent discoveries by the US DOE-funded Critical Materials Institute including: the rare-earth-free potential Alnico-beating “gap magnets” Fe5PB2 and Fe5SiB2; the potential high-performance magnet LaCeCo16Ti; and a less costly high performance magnet alloys based on the Nd2Fe14B material.
 The presentation will close with a description of future research directions and an outlook for the future of permanent magnets.